BimsDevs/ansible-config-mgt/Ansible Configuration Management.md

 -   Checkout into branch: git checkout ansible-5511-feature01

--   Created a new file: touch test
+-   Create a new file: touch test

 -   Push to github:

--   Added random comments into the test file in github
+-   Add random comments into the test file in github

 -   Commit change (github)